 How to make White Bean Kale Soup in the Instant Pot

-Step 6. carefully open the lid and fold in kale
+Step 6.
+Carefully turn the sealing knob to release any remaining steam.
+Then open the lid and fold in the kale (or spinach).

 White Bean Kale Soup Ingredients